Botanical: Origanum vulgare

 In addition, an increase in beta-1 brainwaves is associated with higher levels of cognitive processing and alertness.
 The oregano extract also demonstrated to exhibit positive behavioral response in animals, similar to those caused by monoamine-enhancing compounds in humans.

-The oregano extract inhibited the reuptake and degradation of monoamine neurotransmitters (serotonin, dopamine and noradrenaline).
+The extract inhibited the reuptake and degradation of monoamine neurotransmitters (serotonin, dopamine and noradrenaline).
 These monoamine neurotransmitters are responsible for regulation of sleep, appetite, and modulation of mood, anxiety, and cognition.

 A study by the Aristotle University of Thessaloniki in Greece revealed that the antioxidants present in oregano, rosemary or vitamin E offer protection against neuronal damage.